 Here’s a closer look at the brochure rendering.
 Obviously, a console was not yet part of the equation, never mind an actual floor shift.

 What’s particularly noticeable about these seats are their narrowness; one could walk through the aisle to the back, especially with the top down.
 And of course the very flat cushions, which of course negates the whole purpose of bucket seats.
 Oh well.

 Pontiac must have gotten some feedback on that issue, as the 1959 versions have drastically re-contoured bottom cushion, to help keep those folks in their seats as the plumb the limits of Pontiac’s Wide Track handling.
 It looks like the same basic seat shell though, otherwise.
 But it does rather predict the shape that would grace so many GM cars within a few years.
 Still no console though.

-The 1960.5 Corvair Monza was next up, and it really gets the credit for making buckets and sporty ambiance (never mind the actual sporty handling) very popular.
-By 1961, the Monza with its standard buckets and floor shift (four speed optional) was hot, and the best selling Corvair.
-Its success directly led to the birth of the Mustang.
+The 1960.5 Corvair Monzawas the breakthrough car, as it was the first to offer buckets and a sporty ambiance (never mind the actual sporty handling) accessible in a low-price car.
+By 1961, the Monza with its standard buckets and floor shift (four speed optional) was a hot item.
+Its success directly led to the birth of the Mustang, as Lee Iaccoca has stated quite clearly.
 Extremely influential, in terms of what it led to: millions of popular-priced cars with bucket seats, floor shift, and consoles.
 I called it the most influential car of the decade, but now that I think about how bucket seats and floor shift have become utterly universal, perhaps I was too modest.
 The most influential car of the post war era?

 The 1961 Olds Starfire convertible seems to have had the first console and floor shift (with automatic transmission).
 In that regard, it even beats the Thunderbird for those honors, which never did have a floor shifter after it moved to four seats in 1958, until…1983?